0xmaximus/Perfect-Ldap/README.md

 ```powershell
 $(Get-ItemProperty -Path "HKLM:\Software\Policies\Microsoft\Windows NT\DNSClient" -name EnableMulticast).EnableMulticast
 ```
+We can confirm that we have mitigated LLMNR by running the following command in PowerShell and receiving a ‘0’ in return:

 ### Method 4.
 Using gpresult to Check Applied Policies:
 ```cmd
 gpresult /h C:\temp\gpo_report.html